SNAP DOG

 1 lb. baby Bella mushrooms, sliced

-1 teaspoon black pepper, preferably fresh ground peppercorns such as
+1 teaspoon black pepper, preferably fresh ground black peppercorns (Tellicherry)

 2 tablespoons extra virgin olive oil